-Most of you probably know that drinking Guinness really isn’t my favorite sport.
-I’ll take a sip, work my face in unflattering and disgusted grimaces, hear my friends shoo, tell me I’m a filthy pagan and put the pint back on the table.
+“Drink Guinness” is never something you’ll see on top of my to-do list.
+It really isn’t my favorite sport.
+I’ll take a sip, work my face in unflattering and disgusted grimaces, hear my friends shoo and tell me I’m a filthy pagan, and then I’ll put the pint back on the table.

 That’s just how it is.
 I hate Guinness.